nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

  -  Filenames begin with the component type in ALLCAPS
  -  The component type is followed by `-<digit>` where the digit is a number that does not already occur in that component set

-For Epics, Narratives, Personas, and Summaries, the digit is addionally followed by a short description of the contents of the file, where spaces are replaced with `-`
+For Epics, Narratives, Personas, and Summaries, the digit is additionally followed by a short description of the contents of the file, where spaces are replaced with `-`

 Examples: